LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 ----------------------

-Try to write objects and protocol documentation **before** writing any other code; if you are having trouble documenting a predicate perhaps we need to go back to the design stage.
+Try to write objects and protocol documentation **before** writing any other code; if you are having trouble documenting a predicate, perhaps you need to go back to the design stage.

 Try to avoid lengthy hierarchies.
 Composition is often a better choice